andreaferretti/factor-tutorial/README.md

 Input/Output
 ------------

+We now leave the tour of the language, and start investigating how to interact with the outside world.
+I will begin in this section with some examples of input/output, but inevitably this will lead into a discussion of asynchrony.
+The rest of the tutorial will then go in more detail about parallel and distributed computing.

 Factor implements efficient asynchronous input/output facilities, similar to NIO on the JVM or the Node.js I/O system.
 This means that input and output operations are performed in the background, leaving the foreground task free to perform work while the disk is spinning or the network is buffering packets.
 Factor is currently single threaded, but asynchrony allows it to be rather performant for applications that are I/O-bound.

 All of Factor input/output words are centered on **streams**.
 Streams are lazy sequences which can be read or written to, typical examples being files, network ports or the standard input and output.
 Factor holds a couple of dynamic variables called `input-stream` and `output-stream`, which are used by most I/O words.
 These variables can be rebound locally using `with-input-stream`, `with-output-stream` and `with-streams`.
 When you are in the listener, the default streams write and read in the listener, but once you deploy your application as an executable, they are usually bound to the standard input and output of your console.